 No, what improves carving ability is the design of the snowblades you use, as well as their inner construction.
 Higher performance snowblades carve more aggressively.
 The deeper, parabolic sidecut allows for aggressive carving and of course the ability to lean so your edges will do the job they were designed for.
 This lean is natural and feels simply like “riding the edges”.
 A riser is not required to improve the carving ability of true high performance snowblades.
 In fact, riser plates can actually interfere with the “road feel”, introducing too much cushion and thus “spongeyness” and thus not having a solid feel for the ground.
 They can actually inhibit performance.

-3) Snowboard Bindings.
+Snowboard Bindings.
 We get asked all the time about using snowboard bindings with snowblades.
 The answer is usually Yes and No!
 Yes, these bindings will screw directly into any snowblades with the 4 hole mounting pattern (4 inserts).
 The No part is that these bindings are often wider than the snowblades and thus when leaning over on carves can catch in the snow.
-This can be resolved with a metal plate underneath to get them off the ground so they don’t catch.
+This can be resolved with a metal riser plate (like the Summit Snowboard Bindings Riser Kit) underneath to get them off the ground so they don’t catch.
 Some people actually also file them down.
 The other disadvantage of snowboard bindings with snowboard boots is that most bindings/boots are too soft and don’t allow maximum transfer of power to the edges.
 They create a spongey feel.
 The snowboard bindings are not made for carving side-to-side so buckles will often break.
-Still like the idea, go for it, but we have not as yet found any kits or alternatives to make this work better.
+Now there is the Technine Custom Pro DS Snowboard Bindings made specifically for snowblades that allows maximum performance with 3 buckles and partial wrap cuff at the top.

-4) AT Bindings.
+AT Bindings.
 Snowblades can also be mounted with AT bindings, meaning bindings that will allow for climbing uphill with a lever that allows for freeing your heels to make climbing easier.
 They can then be locked down when coming downhill like a normal ski binding.
 Most use these bindings for backcountry riding.
-An example of this kind of binding is the Fritschi Freeride Pro bindings.
+An example of this kind of binding is the Atomic AT Tracker MNC bindings.
 They are the most expensive, but also the most versatile of all bindings.
 These are adjustable to a range of ski boots sizes and the DIN can be set just like any other release bindings.

 Myth 4: Snowblades are dangerous no matter what the bindings.